pochemuto/pochemuto/_posts/2016-11-19-orvibo-java-sdk.md

 published: true
 excerpt_separator: <!-- cut -->
 ---
-It's so fun to turn lights just saying: "Ok, Siri.
-Turn on the light".
+It’s so fun to turn lights just saying: “Ok, Siri.
+Turn on the light”.
 But sometime you may want to do it remotely.
-Most convenient way for me is send simple command to personal telegram bot.
-There is many libraries in different languages for contolling your Orvibo socket:
+The most convenient way for me is to send simple command to personal telegram bot.
+There are many libraries in different languages for controlling your Orvibo socket:

 * [Go-orvibo](https://github.com/Grayda/go-orvibo)
 * [Simple PHP class](https://github.com/pcp135/Orvibo)